-St George's church, Orleton
+Orleton, St George's Church

 The attractive village of Orleton lies in lovely countryside north of Leominster.
 The name translates as 'village in the alders'.
 The church dates to the Norman period, though most of what we see today is from the 13th and 14th century.
-There are a pair od Norman Romanesque doorways, one in the west wall of the tower and another leading from the chancel to the vestry.
+There are a pair of Norman Romanesque doorways, one in the west wall of the tower and another leading from the chancel to the vestry.
 The nave is 12th century and the chancel is early 13th century, with a west tower of the same date.

 The Orleton Font

-One historic remain rises above all others at Orleton, and that is the utterly superb 12th century font, attributed to the Herefordshire School of carvers who also decorated the churches at Kilpeck and Shobdon, as well as other excellent fonts at Eardisley and Castle Frome.
+One historic remain rises above all others at Orleton, and that is the utterly superb 12th-century font, attributed to the Herefordshire School of carvers who also decorated the churches at Kilpeck and Shobdon, as well as other excellent fonts at Eardisley and Castle Frome.
 Here the font is made of limestone, in a bucket shape, decorated with figures of 9 apostles linked by a Romanesque arcade.

 Also in the nave is a broken piece of stonework carved with the likeness of a dragon, or monster, dating to the late 12th century and formerly used as a door-jamb and a clock-weight.
 This, like the font, is attributed to the Herefordshire School of carvers.
-It is on display near an old tower clock mechanism, dating to around 1700. and featuring an unusual 'kick starting; system of striking the hours.
+It is on display near an old tower clock mechanism, dating to around 1700 and featuring an unusual 'kick-starting; system of striking the hours.

-He was also, according to his epitaph, 'A man endowed with the faith and manners of old, of blamess life and absolute goodness...'
+He was also, according to his epitaph, 'A man endowed with the faith and manners of old, of blameless life and absolute goodness...'
 Anne Blount's own memorial is set on the north wall.
 Nearby is a memorial to his father, Miles Blount (d.
 1663), who 'finally fell asleep in the Lord in the fulness of his years, aged 78, renowned for his devotion to God and loving kindness to his family.'

-The chancel arch is a veritable tableaux of early 13th century intrigue and political ferment.
+The chancel arch is a veritable tableau of early 13th-century intrigue and political ferment.
 On the south side of the chancel arch is a carved head thought to represent Adam de Orleton (see below) while at the peak of the arch is a carving of Roger Mortimer, briefly regent for Edward III with his lover, Queen Isabella.
 On the south side is Edward II himself, below a small bust of his favourite, Piers Gaveston.
 On the north side of the arch is a likeness of the Abbot of Wigmore.

 The pulpit is Jacobean, with lovely carved panels arranged in tiers of arches and arabesques.
 In the vestry is not one, but two 13th century chests, used for storing valuables.
 These still retain their original iron strap hinges.
 One is a dugout, formed from a single log.
 The south porch dates to 1689, with decorated barge boards.
 A 14th century cross with a modern head stands in the churchyard.

-Perhaps the most famous native of Orleton was Adam de Orleton, who became Bishop of Heeford in 1316.
+Perhaps the most famous native of Orleton was Adam de Orleton, who became Bishop of Hereford in 1316.
 Bishop Adam supported Roger Mortimer and Queen Isabella in their rebellion against Edward II.
 He pressured Edward to abdicate in favour of his son, the future Edward III, and may have been implicated in the king's murder at Berkeley Castle in 1327.

 As famous as Adam of Orleton became, certainly in his own lifetime, he did not have the same impact on St George's church as Mr Rodney Proctor of the US, whose great grandfather and great-great grandfather both served as vicars here in the 18th century.
 Mr Proctor restored the church at his own expense in 1956 to honour his ancestral connection to Orleton.PHOTOS